Pyloupy/Pylou-s-macropad/README.md

  - 1x 3D printed case: top pink and the rest white

 ## Special Thanks!
-My appreciation to the opheuspad project wich helped me many times! and to the hackalb community very responsive and kind!
+My appreciation to the opheuspad project wich helped me many times! and to the hacklab community very responsive and kind!

 PS: I'm french, so forgive me for any english syntax errors :)